 They did it because they wanted more money—frequently your money, of course, but even the money they broke in to earn is stolen from someone.
 That`s why you get whole families being arrested—everyone in the family is illegal and deportable.

+But the only way that children can be kept in immigration detention is if the parents refuse deportation.
 Anyone who is willing to accept a ticket home can have one.
 So it`s the parents who brought the kids to the US, in the hope of grabbing some American dollars, and its the parents who are keeping them in detention while they appeal.
 And the reason they`re doing it is for money.